SkyAI/SkyDB/tools/OpenTSDBKeeper/README.md

 ## Roadmap
 - restart OpenTSDB when detecting it dead
 - make the analysis for OpenTSDB State better
+- regist OpenTSDB process to Zookeeper and use Zookeeper as cordinator
+- persist the loss data to disk or database where connection is not stable

 ## Any Question?
 Please mail to chenhao.ni@sky-data.cn or chenhaonee@outlook.com.